 On a weekday afternoon, Alfredo C. of “Cruz Produce” stands in the middle of an old, rusty brown stepvan on the corner of Hobart Boulevard and San Marino Avenue.
-It’s 92 degrees out and he’s been there since 9 am, he will be there until 5 pm.
+It’s 92 degrees out and he’s been there since 9 a.m., he will be there until 5 p.m.
 He is there every weekday.
 He’s been working here since he first immigrated from Tlacolula, Oaxaca.
 The rickety truck is straightforwardly a portable convenience store with some elements of a produce market as well.
-It is stocked with everything from name-brand toothpaste to laundry detergent, from slightly ripe fresh fruits and vegetables sold by the pound to snacks like snicker bars and Mexican tamarind candies.
+It is stocked with everything from name-brand toothpaste to laundry detergent, from slightly ripe fresh fruits and vegetables — sold by the pound — to snacks like Snickers bars and Mexican tamarind candies.
 Those plastic bags hanging from the top filled with water are said to scare away flies.

 He informs me that “la ciudad” (the term used by vendors to identify ticketing officers) came earlier that day to check up on his vending permit, which he had and was up to date.
 According to him, if a produce truck is caught selling without a permit, the whole truck, with everything in it, is confiscated.

 The clientele ranges depending on the neighborhood.
 In this Koreatown truck, the majority are Central Americans.
-But for a Santa Ana produce truck that was also profiled for this story, their clientele was mostly recent Mexican immigrants.
-Though it is not uncommon if a new gentrifier resident of the neighborhood came by for a bunch of bananas because of curiosity.
+But for a Santa Ana produce truck, that was also profiled for this story, its clientele was mostly recent Mexican immigrants.
+Though it is not uncommon for a new gentrifier resident of the neighborhood to come by for a bunch of bananas out of curiosity.

-The trucks operate not too different than an old school taco truck, Alfredo has a fixed route around the same neighborhood but if his usual parking spot is taken, he moves a few blocks over.
-Unlike a mobile food truck that handles prepares food for direct consumption, he needs no commissary to park it overnight in so daily expenses are kept low, plus there is no rent to keep up with.
-Sometimes he let’s the stepvan parked in the street overnight even.
+The trucks operate not much differently than an old-school taco truck.
+Alfredo has a fixed route around the same neighborhood but if his usual parking spot is taken, he moves a few blocks over.
+Unlike a mobile food truck that handles and prepares food for direct consumption, he needs no commissary to park it overnight so daily expenses are kept low.
+Plus there is no rent to keep up with.
+Sometimes, he even leaves the stepvan parked in the street overnight.

-These mobile markets flourish in densely populated, low-income, first generation Mexican, Guatemalan and Salvadoran communities but they are not restricted to them, some have stayed open in newly redeveloped neighborhoods, places like Venice, Culver City and Echo Park where trendy restaurants can be found a stones-throw away.
+These mobile markets flourish in densely populated, low-income, first-generation Mexican, Guatemalan and Salvadoran communities but they are not restricted to them.
+Some have stayed open in newly redeveloped neighborhoods such as Venice, Culver City and Echo Park where trendy restaurants can be found a stones-throw away.

 The concept immigrated along with the immigrants from Mexico.
-Though in Mexico, these trucks specialize in only one thing for sell.
-They vary from one loaded with seasonal watermelons from their ranch at a certain time to another saddled with spring mattresses for sell.
+Although in Mexico, these trucks specialize in only one thing for sale.
+They vary from one loaded with seasonal watermelons from their ranch at a certain time, to another saddled with spring mattresses.